silviot/edx-platform-wiki/Test-engineering-FAQ.md

       config.ssh.forward_x11 = true
   end
 ```
-* Set the VAGRANT_X11 environment variable on your host machine and reload the config, then ssh into your vagrant image.
+* If you had to change your Vagrantfile, you need to reload the image.
 Note that the reload will *not* reprovision your vagrant image if it has already been provisioned.
 It *will* redo the port forwarding and setting up of the file shares.
 See the vagrant docs for more info on the vagrant commands.
 ```
-export VAGRANT_X11=1
 vagrant reload
 ```
-* ssh into the vagrant image.
+* Set the VAGRANT_X11 environment variable on your host machine, then ssh into the vagrant image.
 Note you will be the 'vagrant' user.
 Then copy that user's ~/.Xauthority file somewhere that the 'edxapp' user can get to it (like the /tmp dir).
 Then as the 'edxapp' user copy that .Xauthority file to its home directory.
 Also as the 'edxapp' user, set the DISPLAY environment variable to the host display.
 ```
+export VAGRANT_X11=1
 vagrant ssh

 cp .Xauthority /tmp